Anukool97/Squid-Proxy-Server/README.md

  10. service squid restart

- #NO just go to firefox and you will see an authentication window , type the username and password there
+ #NOTE just go to firefox and you will see an authentication window , type the username and password there
  #then type .msn.com and you will find it blocked , and other websites also while google.com and other websites will be running